Medications and Supplements in hEDS

 Barrier creams or wound-healing ointments: Important for fragile skin

-Polypharmacy and Safety Concerns (Polypharmacy means taking multiple medications at the same time, often five or more.)
+Polypharmacy means taking multiple prescription medications at the same time, increasing the risk of interactions.
+It often refers to people who are taking five or more medications.

 Patients with hEDS are frequently prescribed multiple medications, raising the risk of interactions and adverse effects.